hawkinsw/CPPTimes/ProgramComponents.md

 A *literal* is, well, *literally* what is written.
 If it is a string literal (e.g., `"Hello"`) then it is just a string.
 If it is an `int`eger literal (e.g., `5`), then it is just a number.
 And so on.
 These literals' values cannot change.
 Oh, what's that I just said?
 Yes, they have a value!

-*Expressions* also have values.
-In fact, that's the very definition of *expression*: anything with a value.
+_Expressions_ also have values.
+In fact, that's the very definition of _expression_: anything with a value.
 In the program above, `0` in `return 0;`, `"Hello"` in `std::string hello{"Hello"};` and `hello` in `std::cout << hello << ", " << world << "!\n"` are expressions.
 Those aren't the only ones, though.

-*Operators* are a symbol that represents some operation.
+_Operators_ are a symbol that represents some operation.
 For example, `*` is an operator in C++ that represents the multiplication operation (among other things [more on that later]).
 In the program above, `<<` is an operator.
-What good is an operation without some data to manipulate?
-The data upon which operators operate are known as *operands*.
+What good is an operation without some data on which to operate?
+The data upon which operators operate are known as _operands_.
 In the program above, `hello` and `"!\n"` are operands (among others).

 There are a few words in C++ that are off limits for programmers to use when they name their functions and variables and whose meaning is fixed by the language.
-Those words are known as *key words* (or *reserved words*).
+Those words are known as _key words_ (or _reserved words_).
 The key words in the program above are `int` and `return`.

-> Note: You can see the entire list of reserved words online at [cppreference]().
+> Note: You can see the entire list of reserved words online at [cppreference](https://en.cppreference.com/w/cpp/keyword).

-Finally, there are variables. *Variables* are named locations for storage in memory.
+Finally, there are variables. _Variables_ are named locations for storage in memory.
 The variables in the program above are `hello` and `world`.

 ### Follow The Rules

 A programming language specifies a set of rules that you (the programmer) must follow to construct a valid program.
-The rules lay out the valid ways that you can arrange operators, key words, operands, expressions, literals, etc and still make a valid program.
-These rules are known as *syntax*.
-If you write a program that violates any of these rules, your program contains a *syntax error*.
+The rules lay out the valid ways that you can arrange operators, key words, operands, expressions, literals, etc. and still make a valid program.
+These rules are known as _syntax_.
+If you write a program that violates any of these rules, your program contains a _syntax error_.

-Notice that we are using a very particular word: *valid*.
-Just because a program is *valid* does not mean that it is correct.
+Notice that we are using a very particular word: "valid".
+Just because a program is valid does not mean that it is correct.
 It is very hard to specify what constitutes "correct" for any given task let alone whether a program that completes that task does so correctly.
-In this class (and most others) you will learn how to correct *valid* programs and learning how you can write tests to demonstrate that it is correct (and only occassionally will you touch on proving that the programs are *actually* correct).
+In this class (and most others) you will learn how to write _valid_ programs and learn how you can write tests to demonstrate that you've also written _correct_ programs (and only occasionally will you touch on proving that the programs are _actually_ correct).